userfrosting/learn/pages/19.upgrading/02.40-to-41/docs.md

 ### Minor (should only break heavily customized projects)

+- Refactor groups and user routes.
+See [Issue #721](https://github.com/userfrosting/UserFrosting/issues/721).
+The `admin/` part of all routes in the `admin` sprinkle was removed.
 - Middleware should be loaded in Sprinkle bootstrap classes in `onAddGlobalMiddleware`, instead of `index.php`.
 - Exception handlers moved from `src/Handler` to `src/Error/Handler`.
 - Interface for `ExceptionHandler` has changed.
 There is no longer `ajaxHandler` and `standardHandler` - everything is handled via `handle` now.
 Decisions about request type (ajax, standard) and error display mode (settings.displayErrorDetails, site.debug.ajax) are now delegated to the handlers.
 Error rendering is delegated to `src/Error/Renderer` classes.
 - `src/Facades/Facade` moved to `system/Facade`.
+- All loggers log to a common `userfrosting.log` now
 - `ufTable` now uses the pagination widget instead of the plugin, which changes the naming of their options if you happened to override any of the defaults.
 - Renamed the following CSS classes:
   - `js-download-table` -> `js-uf-table-download`